 - Rechargeable AA Batteries: These are the most common type of batteries that the majority of electronics use.
 So if you aren’t sure which batteries to grab, this 16-pack of pre-charged AmazonBasics 2000mAh batteries is your best bet.

 - Rechargeable AAA Batteries: These are also a fairly common battery type, but are often found in smaller or less power-demanding gadgets.
 This 8-pack of pre-charged AmazonBasics 800mAh batteries is a solid choice.

 - Rechargeable D Batteries: Likewise, if you’ve got some larger electronics, they might need more power than what AA batteries offer.
 This bundle comes with four DD batteries and a 9V charger.

 - Rechargeable Battery Charger: This 8-battery bay charger works with both AA and AAA rechargeable batteries.
 Independent bay charging means it can charge any number of batteries at a time—it doesn’t have to be full to work.

 - Battery Bank: If you happen to need a little extra juice while you’re away from home, a battery bank could come in handy.
-This 60W PD charger from RAVPower has a 20000mAh capacity and uses USB-C to charge devices like smartphones and laptops.
+This PowerCore Essential charger from Anker has a 20000mAh capacity and uses USB-C to charge devices like smartphones, tablets, and laptops.